apache/druid/committer_readme.md

      - Consider adding one or several **`Area -`** tags.
 Consider creating a new `Area -` tag if none of the existing `Area` tags is applicable to the PR.

-2. Consider adding `Bug` and `Security` PRs to the next Druid milestone.
-Don't add PRs that are neither `Bug` nor `Security`-related to milestones.
+2. Consider adding any `Bug` and `Security` PRs to the next Druid milestone whenever they are important enough to fix before the next release.
+This ensures that they will be considered by the next release manager as potential release blockers.
+Please don't add PRs that are neither `Bug` nor `Security`-related to milestones until after they are committed, to avoid cluttering the release manager's workflow.

 3. If the PR has obvious problems, such as an empty description or the PR fails the CI, ask the PR author to fix these problems even if you don't plan to review the PR.

+## PR merge action item checklist

+1. Add the PR to the next release milestone.

+2. If the PR is labeled `Incompatible` and the next release milestone differs from the previous only in the "patch" number (such as 0.10.1, while the previous release is 0.10 or 0.10.0), rename the next milestone so that it bumps the "minor" number (e. g.
+0.10 -> 0.11).

+3. Consider thanking the author for contribution, especially a new contributor.